Proto Best Practices

 • color is a color in the RGBA color space.

-Do Define Widely-used Message Types in Separate Files
+Do Define Message Types in Separate Files

 Don’t Change the Default Value of a Field